apimatic/apimatic-codegen-openshift-pipelines-demo/README.md

   ![2ndpipelinerun](./docs/15.PNG)
   ![Updated Portal View](./docs/16.PNG)

-  Admittedly, it's not the best-looking API DX portal in the world but the emphasis was on demonstrating the flexibility APIMatic CodeGen offers in tweaking your DX portal to look just the way you want.

-  Since this is a CI/CD pipeline demo after all, feel free to keep making changes in the APIMatic Build file, commit the changes and see how your DX portal appearance alters accordingly.
+  Feel free to keep making changes in the APIMatic Build file, commit the changes and see how your Portals appearance alters accordingly.

   You can make these and many more changes by using the [APIMatic CodeGen Build File Reference](https://apimatic-core-v3-docs.netlify.app/#/http/generating-api-portal/build-file-reference).